GaussianGPT: Towards Autoregressive 3D Gaussian Scene Generation: Methodology

 \paragraph{Vector Quantization.} In contrast to the L3DG implementation, we adopt lookup-free quantization (LFQ) \cite{yu_language_2024}, which has been shown to improve codebook utilization and quality.
 Following the concept of LFQ, the output of our encoder $\mathbf{z}$ directly corresponds to the codebook indices by discretizing to $0$ or $1$ based on the sign.

-\paragraph{Training.} The network is trained on randomly selected images by using a combination of re-rendering, occupancy, and codebook losses:

-For the rerendering losses, $\mathcal{L}_{RGB}$ is an $L_1$ color loss and $\mathcal{L}_{perc}$ is a VGG19-based~\cite{simonyan_very_2015} perceptual loss; both are aggregated over a set of sampled images and poses.
+\paragraph{Training.} The network is trained on randomly selected images by using a combination of re-rendering, occupancy, and codebook losses.
+For the re-rendering losses, $\mathcal{L}_{RGB}$ is an $L_1$ color loss and $\mathcal{L}_{perc}$ is a VGG19-based~\cite{simonyan_very_2015} perceptual loss; both are aggregated over a set of sampled images and poses.
 Occupancy predictions in the decoder upsampling layers are guided by a binary cross-entropy loss, $\mathcal{L}_{occ}$, following L3DG.
 Lastly, $\mathcal{L}_{LFQ}$ aims to increase the codebook usage by increasing entropy, as introduced in \cite{yu_language_2024}.
 We pass the result through an offset softplus function to obtain positive loss values.